 Group therapy is a powerful treatment that allows people to connect deeply with themselves and with others.
-As one of the most effective treatments for a variety of concerns, it is frequently our recommendation for students who come in for an intake.
-Groups take place throughout the year.
-Some are open to everyone, and some require a preliminary screening before you can join, and you may have to wait for an opening.
-Group titles and times below are for Spring of 2016.
+As one of the most effective treatments for a variety of concerns, we offer a diverse array of groups throughout the year that are focused on personal growth, skill development, and peer support.
+Some are open to everyone and some require an informational meeting before you can join.
+If you are interested in a group, please contact our Office Manager at 315-859-4340.

 This is a group for folks of all genders and sexual identities to talk about issues of intersectionality through the lens of gender and sexuality.
 Whether you are on the DL or out loud and proud, this group will provide a forum for discussing your sexual and gender identity in the context of your lived experience.

 The ISS Group (facilitated in English) provides a safe, confidential, and fun place for international students to come together to discuss adjustment experiences in the U.S. and to support each other.
 Any Hamilton international students, regardless of national origin, age, race, color, sex, religion, sexual orientation, and gender identity, are welcomed.
 Possible topics include cross-cultural experiences, emotional and relationship challenges (e.g., home-sickness), as well as academic and career-related concerns.
 This group requires a pre-group informational meeting.
 Hope to see you soon!

 The Wilderness Adventure Quest is a weekend group; we hope to offer two groups in October and one in April, weather permitting.
 Stay tuned to your email for more information.
 These groups require an application, which will be sent via email several weeks before date of the trip.

 ** Prospective group members are required to attend a pre-group information session.
 This is a brief meeting with the group leader before group begins that provides information about the group, and helps determine if the group is a “good fit” for each person.